 Abbey Cooks Entertain: Entertain this Summer Downton Style

-With 220 Downton era recipes, you will want to get this book for recipes for the famous Downton dishes from Season 1-3.
-I also presented a whole chapter on Garden Parties.
+With 220 Downton era recipes, you will want to get this book for recipes for the famous Downton dishes from the show.
+I also present a whole chapter on Garden Parties.
 Experimenting with ices (ice creams and frozen yoghurts) was my favorite part.

 - 2 tbsp. unsalted butter